mui/mui-x/docs/data/tree-view/simple-tree-view/expansion/expansion.md

 ## Change item expansion

-You can use the `setItemExpansion` api method to imperatively change the expansion of an item:
+You can use the `setItemExpansion` API method to imperatively change the expansion of an item:

 {{"demo": "ChangeItemExpansion.js"}}